jkstarclub/jkstarclub/README.md

  - do asset management
  - let style control

-If there is a track, spin the turn like so:
+If there is a track, curve the turn like so:

 Revolve: #123